So when thinking about the examination for these patients,

 The classic thing we think about is that the lungs will have rhonchi

-I always say is sort of what it sounds like.
+I always say it's sort of what it sounds like.

-The other things that can happen now are patients can have wheezing
+The other things that can happen now or patients can have wheezing.

 They can have tactile fremitus or egophony.